exercism/v3/languages/csharp/exercises/concept/equality/.docs/after.md

     private readonly StatusBar statusBar = new StatusBar();
     public override bool Equals(object other)
     {
-        // ... null checks and performance optimisations return title == (other as Window).title && statusBar.Equals((other as Window).statusBar);
+        // ... null and checks and performance optimisations return title == (other as Window).title && statusBar.Equals((other as Window).statusBar);
     }
 }